sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Craytag says smth to molly oscuro
 - tells everyone to calm down
-- asks kinelli to escort guests back
+- asks kinelli to escort guests back to dining room
 -